Fans Furious Mariah Carey’s Ample Cleavage Is Too Hot For International Censors

 — Mariah Carey (@MariahCarey) November 24, 2018

-Carey’s tour will take her to Nottingham, Leeds, and London between December 9-11, playing at Nottingham’s Motorpoint Arena, Leeds’ First Direct Arena and London’s O2.
+Carey’s tour will take her to Nottingham, Leeds, and London between December 9 and 11, playing at Nottingham’s Motorpoint Arena, Leeds’ First Direct Arena, and London’s O2.

 ???? pic.twitter.com/1oj9V7k36S